 Figure 7b shows when the indicators were dated and serves as an illustration of the diverse, stepped research history behind the database contents.
-Many of the samples were collected and dated in large campaigns, some of which are noted in Figure 7b.
+Many of the samples were collected and dated in large campaigns, some of which are noted in de Figure 7b.
 From the '80s onwards, smaller sets (single sites) were collected, and the nature of the producing studies diversified.
 Since 2000, routine sampling as part of archaeological prospection attached to infrastructural projects (e.g., Hanzelijn railroad through Flevoland) has become an important supplier.
-The 2022/23 spike includes newly obtained dates from the North Holland-Flevoland fringe region collected as part of the present research while compiling the database (highlighted in Sect.
+The 2022/23 spike includes new obtained dates from the North Holland-flevoland fringe region collected as part of the present research, while compiling the database (see also Sect.
+5.2).